kgovind0001/GraphRAG-SupplyChain/README.md

 ---

-## 🧪 Testing the Setp
+## 🧪 Testing the Setup

 After running the application, you can test its functionality by:
-1. Adding sample data to the `sample_data/` directry.
+1. Adding sample data to the `sample_data/` directory.
-2. Ensuring the data is ingested and processed correcly.
+2. Ensuring the data is ingested and processed correctly.
-3. Submitting queries and verifying the responses are accurate and contextually relevnt.
+3. Submitting queries and verifying the responses are accurate and contextually relevent.

 ---

-## 🤝 Contributng
+## 🤝 Contributing

 Contributions are welcome!
-If you have suggestions for improvements or new features, feel free to open an issue or submit a pull reqest.
+If you have suggestions for improvements or new features, feel free to open an issue or submit a pull request.
 ---

-## 📄 Licnse
+## 📄 License

 This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/kgovind0001/GraphRAG-SupplyChain/blob/main/LICENSE) file for deails.
+See the [LICENSE](https://github.com/kgovind0001/GraphRAG-SupplyChain/blob/main/LICENSE) file for details.

 ---